 10-20.
 RESERVED

-The numbers 1 to 20 are reserved for European instructions, numbers 1-5 and 7 are mandatory for ERTMS.
+The numbers 1 to 20 are reserved for European instructions, numbers 1-5 and 7 are mandatory for ETCS.
 If an operational instruction related to class B system requires more information than the European instructions, the national instruction can be used instead.
 In such case, the Infrastructure Manager may define these requirements in its national instructions.
 If numbered, the national instructions defined by the individual Infrastructure Managers must start from 21 onwards.
 The national instructions must contain at least the same content of that for a European instruction.

 2. Content